veronicani/sharebnb-react/README.md

   <br/>

   <p align="center">
-    Tired of indoor game nights, Netflux watch parties, but not <i>that</i> interested in camping / glamping / 5-hour hiking through the woods with your friends?
+    Tired of indoor game nights, Netflix watch parties, but not <i>that</i> interested in camping / glamping / 5-hour hiking through the woods with your friends?
 Planning a birthday bash, a family reunion, a yoga retreat, and your 500sq.ft apartment isn't making the cut?
 Look no further than Sharebnb, where we connect backyard oases(ises?)🏕️ and sparkly cerulean pools🏝️ with eager guests looking to plan their next mildly-outdoor getaway!
     <br />
     <a href="https://sharebnb.veronicani.dev">View Demo ▶️</a>
     ·